libretime/libretime/docs/_docs/upgrading.md

    [install](/install).
 3. Before running the web-configuration, restore the Airtime database to the new PostgreSQL server, media database and configuration file
-4. Edit the configuration file to update any changed values
+4. Update the configuration file to match the new configuration schema and update any changed values.
+See the [host configuration](/docs/host-configuration) documentation for more details.
 5. Edit the Icecast password in `/etc/icecast2/icecast.xml` to reflect the password used in Airtime
 6. Restart the LibreTime services